winston0410/freedom-editor/README.md

 ### Lightweight and zero-dependencies

-The core of Freedom Editor is written in vanilla code, and it only weights 1.5KB gzipped, tremendously smaller than other block editors.
+The core of Freedom Editor is written in vanilla code, and it only weights **1.5KB gzipped**, tremendously smaller than other block editors.

 ### Other features